solvcon/solvcon/doc/source/app_vewave.rst

 +++++++++++++

 The left hand side of the model equation Eq. :eq:`vewave.gemat` can be proved as a hyperbolic system.
-The method of proof is similar to the :doc:`app_bulk`.
+The method of proof is similar to the :doc:`bulk/index`.
 The list of the eigenvalues is provided:

 .. math::
   :label: vewave.eigValue